 Labor's programs constitute by far the most extensive effort by any Australian Government to establish a national approach to urban land development and the physical problems of cities.
 As designed and originally implemented, they not only manifest a strong tendency to adopt many of the same legal devices and government controls that have been utilized in North America, England, and Western Europe, but also to strike out in new directions when this seems suited to Australian conditions and can attract the requisite political support.
 The reasons for and the effectiveness of these programs are matters of significance not only for Australia but for countries with comparable problems.
 This article focuses on the Labor Government's urban land programs, their goals, structure, . problems, and significance for the future.
 Australian and American federal government interventions in urban land matters are compared, and the relevance of the Australian experience for the United States is specifically considered.

 Date of Authorship for this Version

 Johnstone, Quintin, "Government Control of Urban Land Development in Australia: A Model for Comparison" (1977).
 Faculty Scholarship Series.
-Paper 1900.
+1900.